IemProg/IAPR_Project/README.md

 ## TO-DO List

-- [ ] Extract signs, digits (Data Augmentation) : rotation, size, brighthness variant ... etc
+- [X] Extract signs, digits (Data Augmentation) : rotation, size, brighthness variant ... etc
 - [ ] Train a classifier on them (CNN)
+		-- Improve accuracy of the model
-- [ ] Method to track robot
+- [X] Method to track robot
-- [ ] Plot a line for robot trajectory
+- [X] Plot a line for robot trajectory
-- [ ] at each robot stop (detection), display the number on screen
+- [ ] At each robot stop (detection), display the number on screen
+- [ ] Plot a box around the detected objects and label them
+		-  Function to draw rectangle around the digits, operators
+		-  Function to see if robot passed by the object (True => label it)
+		-  Function to draw equation on the frame (if object is detected)
-- [ ] Calculate and display output
+- [ ] Calculate and display output  (On terminal and the last frame)